 - It gets stuck in their teeth

-- They find it too fiddly
+- They find it too difficult to use

 - It takes too long

 Fortunately, water jet flossers (also known as oral irrigators) address all of these issues by making the process quicker, easier, and gentler on teeth.
 In this article, you'll discover how these devices work and the different features they come with.
 We also have some information on the water flosser vs string floss debate so you can decide which is the best buy for you.

 Table of contents